-The responses of a wide range of field crops to treated wastewater irrigation is consistent with international experience, Re-use can help to maximize the Wastewater re-use can contribute to national development.
+The responses of a wide range of field crops to treated wastewater irrigation is consistent with international experience, Re-use can help to maximize the wastewater benefits and contribute to national development.
 Collaboration between users, authorities and the public is needed.
 Exchange of experiences is very important as well as governmental support and encouragement is needed.